-MAT 121 PROBABILITY AND STATISTICS FOR THE LIBERAL ARTS I 4 S
+MAT 121 PROBABILITY AND STATISTICS FOR

-First in a two course sequence.
+THE LIBERAL ARTS I 4 S First in a two-course sequence.
 Teaches probability and statistics by focusing on data and reasoning.
-Includes displaying data, probability models and distributions.
+Topics include displaying data, numerical measures of data, elementary probability, discrete distributions, normal distributions, confidence intervals.
 NOTE: A student cannot receive credit for MAT 121 after completing STT 101 or any MAT course numbered above 180 with a grade of C or better.

-MAT 122 PROBABILITY AND STATISTICS FOR THE LIBERAL ARTS II 4 S
+MAT 122 PROBABILITY AND STATISTICS FOR

-Second in a 2-course sequence.
-Probability and statistics focusing on data and reasoning.
-Includes displaying data, probability models, and distributions.
-NOTE: A student cannot receive credit for MAT 122 after completing any MAT course number above 180 with a grade of C or better.
-Prerequisite: MAT 121.
+THE LIBERAL ARTS II 4 Second in a two-course sequence.
+Teaches probability and statistics focusing on data and reasoning.
+Topics include hypothesis testing, linear correlation, linear regression, nonparametric methods, statistical process control, solving liner equations, matrices, Markov chains.
+NOTE: A student cannot receive credit for MAT 122 after completing any MAT course numbered above 180 with a grade of C or better.